Step-by-Step Guide to Installing Cypress for Web Testing

 Introduction:

 Cypress is a strong JavaScript-driven e2e testing framework that is able to withstand end-to-end automation testing for web applications.
-How you go about setting it up is what you will find in this guide.
+As one of the preferred tools in automated software testing services, how you go about setting it up is what you will find in this guide.

 1. What is Cypress?